chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 {{< /note >}}

 {{< warning >}}
-  Downgrade the number of instance_count for backend node will be data loss.
-We can not downgrade the backend node.
+  Downgrading the number of instance_count for the backend nodes will result in data loss.
+We do not recommend downgrading the backend nodes.
 {{< /warning >}}

 ### How to Delete single node In AWS Deployment, post deployment.